 Yes.
 It can be frozen in a closed container or jar for up to 3 months.
 Or freeze it in individual portions in an ice cube tray, and then transfer the frozen cheese cubes to a Ziploc freezer bag.
 Allow the frozen sauce to thaw in the refrigerator.
 You may need to stir or blend the thawed cheese sauce to get the right consistency.

-For more cheesy recipes, see:
+For more vegan cheese recipes, see:

 If you make this recipe, please be sure to leave a rating and feedback below.
 It only takes a few seconds, but helps other visitors to my site.
 Thank you for taking the time to leave your comment!